MANDO-Project/ge-sc/README.md

 - We prepared dataset for  submodule of this repositories.
 Please check it out for more details.

 ### Node Classification
-- We used node classification tasks to detect vulnerabilites in line level and function level for Control flow graph (CFG) and Call graph (CG) in corressponding.
+- We used node classification tasks to detect vulnerabilites at the line level and function level for Heterogeneous Control flow graph (HCFGs) and Call Graphs (HCGs) in corressponding.

 #### Usage
 ```bash